FPerezP/myvim/README.md

 ### Bundle 'FuzzyFinder'
 Allows you to find files/folders and open them just typing a part of its name.

+### Bundle 'docteurklein/vim-symfony'
+Gets you a few specific functions for Symfony developers

 ## Thanks
 Well, I would like to thank to [eurodev](https://github.com/eurodev) and all [Crononauta](https://github.com/crononauta) team for discovering me this wonderfull editor.
 Special thanks to [nacmartin](https://github.com/nacmartin), your plugins recommendations help me soooo much.